aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/02-manual-refactoring.md

 # Manual Post-Porting refactoring

-Once your application has been refactored by the toolkit, you will have to go through a process of manually refactoring any of the incomparable code that the toolkit was not able to automatically correct for you.
+Once your application has been refactored by the toolkit, you will have to go through a process of manually refactoring any of the incompatible code that the toolkit was not able to automatically correct for you.

 This section of the guide will walk through some of the manual effort required for completing the porting of this application.